 According to the 2000 U.S. Census, 59,152 housing units are located in the project study area.7 There are relatively few homes located in subdivisions or neighborhoods in the rural, unincorporated portions of the project study area.
 Rather, rural housing appears to be mostly linear development along county or state roadways.
-This linear development parallels the transportation infrastructure and could be attributable to the value of the property increasing and farmers choosing to sell small portions, as well as efficient access.
+This linear development is located along roadways within the project study area, and could be attributable to the value of the property increasing and farmers choosing to sell small portions, as well as due to efficient access from existing roadways.